 I’ve done this for years, and I have to say… this one CRACKED ME UP every time!

 And let me just say – the middle school kids were always VERY CURIOUS to see who won!
 They loved being able to participate.

 DISCLAIMER… Please tell your administration and your teacher neighbors… the first year I did this, they thought it was gun shots.
 YIKES!!!

 Now – this was before we had to be careful about snacks.
 Not sure how this would work today… Every student brought in 10 bags of treats.
 Within those bags of treats, there were ten items.
 So if they brought chocolate chips, then they brought ten bags with ten chocolate chip morsels in each bag.
 We would put all of the bags in the middle of our circle, and we would take turns getting a bag of treats until everyone had ten bags.
-I have an example of the parent letter below.

 Another thing we did was pop popcorn.
 I told the kids that I was going to pop 100 kernels.
 Then we voted on if we thought that would be enough to feed all of us.
 Then we sat in a circle and popped 100 kernels in the circular popper.
 They LOVED watching it actually pop, since this isn’t something they normally see.
 Then of course we popped more so that we actually did have enough for everyone.